SS Great Eastern: Construction

-Brunel entered into a partnership with John Scott Russell, an experienced naval architect and ship builder, to build Great Eastern.
+Brunel entered into a partnership with Scott Russell to build Great Eastern.
 Unknown to Brunel, Russell was in financial difficulties.
 The two men disagreed on many details.
 It was Brunel's final great project, and he collapsed from a stroke after being photographed on her deck, and died only ten days later, a mere four days after Great Eastern's first sea trials.
 About the ship, Brunel said "I have never embarked on any one thing to which I have so entirely devoted myself, and to which I have devoted so much time, thought and labour, on the success of which I have staked so much reputation."

-Great Eastern was built by Messrs Scott Russell & Co. of Millwall, London, the keel being laid down on 1 May 1854.
+Great Eastern was built by Messrs Scott Russell & Co. of Millwall,Middlesex, England, the keel being laid down on 1 May 1854.
 She was 211 m long, 25 m wide, with a draught of 6.1 m unloaded and 9.1 m fully laden, and displaced 32,000 tons fully loaded.
 In comparison, SS Persia, launched in 1856, was 119 m long with a 14 m beam.
 She was at first named Leviathan, but her high building and launching costs ruined the Eastern Steam Navigation Company and so she lay unfinished for a year before being sold to the Great Eastern Ship Company and finally renamed Great Eastern.
-It was decided she would be more profitable on the Southampton–New York run, and she was outfitted accordingly.